 The Mountains That Remade America combines geology with history to show how the particular forces and conditions that created the Sierra Nevada have influenced broad outcomes and daily life in the United States in the past and continue to do so today.
 Making connections between events in historical geology and contemporary society, Craig H. Jones makes geological science accessible and shows the vast impact this mountain range has had on the American West.

 Craig H. Jones is Professor of Geological Sciences and Fellow with the Cooperative Institute for Research in Environmental Sciences at the University of Colorado, Boulder.
 He has published peer-reviewed research in Science, Nature, and in prominent earth-science journals.
 He is also the coauthor of Introduction to Applied Geophysics, and he blogs as the Grumpy Geophysicist.

-“'Why are these mountains here?'
+“‘Why are these mountains here?’
 Craig Jones asks about the Sierra Nevada.
-History and geology buffs alike will celebrate at the answers revealed in this captivating book.
-With meticulous research and breezy prose, Jones probes both the human history of the Sierra Nevada and the cutting-edge geologic discoveries that inform not just our knowledge of these mountains, but the workings of the Earth itself."—Keith Meldahl, author of Rough-Hewn Land: A Geologic Journey from California to the Rocky Mountains
+History and geology buffs alike will celebrate as he reveals the answers in this captivating book.
+With meticulous research and breezy prose, Jones probes both the human history of the Sierra Nevada and the cutting-edge geologic discoveries that inform not just our knowledge of these mountains, but the workings of the Earth itself.”—Keith Meldahl, author of Rough-Hewn Land: A Geologic Journey from California to the Rocky Mountains

-"We look up to the Sierras because they are big and they are magnificent.
-But, as this book makes entirely clear, we look up to them because they are important, far more important than we might otherwise realize."—William Deverell, Director, Huntington-USC Institute on California and the West.
+“We look up to the Sierra mountains because they are big and they are magnificent.
+But, as this book makes entirely clear, we look up to them because they are important, far more important than we might otherwise realize.”—William Deverell, Director, Huntington-USC Institute on California and the West